-For purposes of this policy, a student may be considered to be a "missing person" if the person's absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
+For purposes of this policy, a student may be a "missing person" if the person's absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
 Such circumstances could include, but not be limited to, a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, or has been with persons who may endanger the student's welfare.

-I. Procedures for designation of emergency contact information
+Procedures for designation of emergency contact information

-- a.
-Students age 18 and above and emancipated minors - Students will be given the opportunity during each semester registration process to designate an individual or individuals to be contacted by the college no more than 24 hours after the time that the student is determined to be missing in accordance with the procedures set forth below.
-A designation will remain in effect until changed or revoked by the student. - b.
-Students under the age of 18 - In the event a student who is not emancipated is determined to be missing pursuant to the procedures set forth below, the college is required to notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing in accordance with the procedures set forth below.
+Students age 18 and above and emancipated minors

+Students will be given the opportunity during each semester registration process to designate an individual or individuals to be contacted by the college no more than 24 hours after the time that the student is determined to be missing in accordance with the procedures set forth below.
+A designation will remain in effect until changed or revoked by the student.

-II.
+Students under the age of 18

+In the event a student who is not emancipated is determined to be missing pursuant to the procedures set forth below, the college is required to notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing in accordance with the procedures set forth below.

 Official notification procedures for missing persons

-- a.
-Any individual on campus who has information that a residential student may be a missing person must notify the Office of Student Life as soon as possible. - Note: In order to avoid jurisdictional conflicts when an off-campus and/or commuter student is believed to be missing, the reporting person should immediately notify local law enforcement authorities.
-The Office of Student Life, in collaboration with Campus Safety, will assist external authorities with these investigations as requested. - b.
-The Office of Student Life, in collaboration with Campus Safety and Security will gather all essential information about the residential student from the reporting person and from the student's acquaintances (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental well-being of the student, an up-to-date photograph, class schedule, etc.).
-Appropriate campus staff will be notified to aid in the search for the student. - c.
-If the above actions are unsuccessful in locating the student or it is apparent immediately that the student is a missing person (e.g., witnessed abduction), the Office of Student Life will contact the appropriate local law enforcement agency to report the student as a missing person and the local law enforcement agency will take charge of the investigation. - d.
-No later than 24 hours after determining that a residential student is missing, the Associate Vice President for Student Life will notify the emergency contact (for students 18 and over) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.
+1. Any individual on campus who has information that a residential student may be a missing person must notify the Department of Public Safety and the Office of Student Life as soon as possible.

+Note: Jurisdictional conflicts when an off-campus and/or commuter student is believed to be missing can be avoided by reporting to the SNU Department of Public Safety so that they can communicate and coordinate with other law enforcement agencies as necessary.
+The Office of Student Life will also assist external authorities with these investigations as requested and coordinated with SNU Department of Public Safety.

+2. The Office of Student Life, in collaboration with Campus Department of Public Safety will gather all essential information about the residential student from the reporting person and from the student's acquaintances (description, clothes last worn, where student might be,

+- who student might be with, vehicle description, information about the physical and mental well-being of the student, an up-to-date photograph, class schedule, etc.).
+Appropriate campus staff will be notified to aid in the search for the student. - 3.
+If the above actions are unsuccessful in locating the student or it is apparent immediately that the student is a missing person (e.g., witnessed abduction), the Department of Public Safety will contact the appropriate local law enforcement agency to report the student as a missing person and the local law enforcement agency will take charge of the investigation if jurisdiction is other than SNU premises or Bethany, Oklahoma. - 4.
+No later than 24 hours after determining that a residential student is missing, the Dean of Students in the Office of Student Life will notify the emergency contact (for students 18 and over) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.
-III.

 Campus communications about missing students